jonathom/coherence-docs/README.md

 * use existing pyroSAR workflow to create on the fly workflow for spark worker nodes

+**7.2.22**
+* iterating over datastructure works
+* `SNAP could not be identified.
+If you have installed it please add the path to the SNAP executables (bin subdirectory) to the PATH environment.
+E.g. in the Linux .bashrc file add the following line: export PATH=$PATH:path/to/snap/bin"
+`
+* job `application_1643116788003_11139` is supposed to return the processing_dicts

 ## useful commands
 * `export PROJ_LIB=/usr/share/proj`
 * `source /home/petra/OTB-7.4.0-Linux64/otbenv.profile`